qi-feng/focal_plane/README.md

   --diffplot_name2 DIFFPLOT_NAME2
                         File name of the image catalog for sources only in the second image, default is diff_cat2.pdf.
+  --datadir DATADIR     Folder to save all output files.
+Default is ./data
+                        (ignored by git)
+  --gifname GIFNAME     File name to save gif animation.
   --cropx1 CROPX1       zooming into xlim that you want to plot, use None for
                         no zoom, default is (1650, 2100).
   --cropx2 CROPX2       zooming into xlim that you want to plot, use None for